 Less important sections can be placed in the footer menu.
 Don’t expect anyone to use this menu, but it might add some value for SEO.

 When you look at a web page from a distance, the button should be the first thing you notice.

 Buttons guide visitors through your website, and should be consistent throughout the website.

 A button should be outstanding in size, font and especially colour.
 The button should have an opposite colour from your website’s main colour, to make it stand out.

 When you buy a standard template, oftentimes the buttons have the template’s main colour.
 Like in the template I’m using.

-The main task of copy is convey words to the reader.
+The main task of copy is to convey words to the reader.
 So you have to make sure it is clearly legible.
-Big fonts work better than small fonts, even it “doesn’t look nice”.
+Big fonts work better than small fonts, even if it “doesn’t look nice”.
 Beauty is less important than usability on a website.